Republican National Committee’s headquarters evacuated after vials of blood are addressed to Trump

 Wednesday's situation comes less than two months from the Republican National Convention in Milwaukee, where Trump is slated to become the party's official 2024 nominee and significant protests are expected.
 According to a letter sent last month to the Secret Service, RNC counsel Todd Steggerda asked officials to keep protesters back farther from the site than had been originally planned, arguing that an existing plan “creates an elevated and untenable safety risk to the attending public.”

-Kinnard reported from Columbia, S.C., and Price reported from New York.
-AP writers Ashraf Khalil and Alanna Durkin Richer in Washington contributed reporting.
+Kinnard reported from Columbia, South Carolina, and Price from New York.
+Associated Press writers Ashraf Khalil, Alanna Durkin Richer, Seung Min Kim and Colleen Long contributed to this report.